JasonJasu/dotfiles/readme.md

 ## Zsh

-Using `.zshenv` in home, applying XDG base dir standard (i know, shut up).
+Using `.zshenv` in home, applying XDG base dir standard.
 `$SHELLS_DIR` is in `$HOME/.config/shells/`.
 `$ZDOTDIR` is in `$SHELLS_DIR/zsh/`.
 `.zshrc` is in `$ZDOTDIR`.
 Other envvars are provided in the content.
-Just copy the configs.

 ```bash
 cp zshenv $HOME/.zshenv